koddr/wonderful-readme-stats/README.md

 - `http://localhost:9876/github/<OWNER>/<NAME>/contributors.png` to see the contributors statistics of the repository in the auto-generated PNG image.

 That's it! 🔥 A wonderful stats are ready to be deployed to a remote server and added to your repo's README.

+### 🙌 Manual way to quick start

+If you want to build the image yourself or change something in the code, just `git clone` this repository.
+I made sure that the documentation in the code is **comprehensive** and **covers** as much functionality as possible.

 ### 📦 Other way to quick start